ministryofjustice/bichard7-next-core/packages/api/README.md

 You shouldn't need to manually build this package the dev server takes care of building, server and auto-building after a change.

-However, if need to build `packages/common` [see how build core and common here.](https://github.com/ministryofjustice/bichard7-next-core#running-packages-locally)
+However, if you need to build `packages/common` [see how build core and common here.](https://github.com/ministryofjustice/bichard7-next-core#running-packages-locally)

 ## Docker